junxit/us-congress-bills-110/metadata.md

 - 2008-02-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1434; text as passed Senate: CR S1434)
 - 2008-03-03 — Received in the House.
 - 2008-03-03 — Referred to the House Committee on Energy and Commerce.
+- 2008-06-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-11 — Considered under suspension of the rules. (consideration: CR H5294-5296)
+- 2008-06-11 — DEBATE - The House proceeded with forty minutes of debate on S. 2146.
+- 2008-06-11 — Mr. Boucher moved to suspend the rules and pass the bill, as amended.
+- 2008-06-12 — Considered as unfinished business. (consideration: CR H5361-5362)
+- 2008-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 413). (text: CR 6/11/2008 H5294)
+- 2008-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 413).(text: CR 6/11/2008 H5294)